 Applicants that request personal certificates by HARICA must prove their identity.
 There are two classes of personal certificates.
-"Class A" refers to certificates whose corresponding private keys are generated and reside in a Secure Signature Creation Device (SSCD) or Qualified Signature/Seal Creation Device (QSCD) and are issued under the presence of authorized personnel of the RA verifying that the private key is actually generated in the SSCD/QSCD.
+"Class A" refers to certificates whose corresponding private keys are generated and reside in a Qualified Signature/Seal Creation Device (QSCD) and are issued under the presence of authorized personnel of the RA verifying that the private key is actually generated in the QSCD.